gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 - Spitz, David (1976) 'A Rationalist Malgre Lui: The Perplexities of Being Michael Oakeshott', *Political Theory*, Vol. 4, No. 3, 335-352.

+## Cut?

+Spitz: "An ideal-type does not describe reality; it is an abstraction, an abridgment, or as the earlier Oakeshott would say, an ideological way of looking at reality."
+(347)

+No: an ideology is an abstraction that has forgotten it is an abstraction and instead takes itself to be concrete reality, so that one attempts to find theoretical solutions to problems requiring phronesis or techne.